Fatality data collection method ::

 • We review and publish audio dispatch log recordings from Fire and EMS departments who respond to the scene of a fatal dog mauling.

 • We collect all public news releases by police departments in cases of fatal dog maulings.
-Access to these releases is growing more common as law enforcement departments release them on social media.
+Access to these releases is growing more common as law enforcement departments increasingly release them on social media.

 • We collect all possible civil lawsuit filings related to fatal dog maulings.